Matrix Decomposition and Applications: Skew-Symmetric Matrix and its Properties*

-so that we do not need to tackle the first 2 columns of the above equation. \end{mdframed} Apply this process to the bottom-right $(n-2)\times(n-2)$ submatrix, we will complete the proof.

-\paragraph{Case 2).} Suppose the first row of $\bA$ is zero, a permutation matrix to put the first row into the last row and apply the process in case 1 to finish the proof. \end{proof}
+so we do not need to address the first two columns further. \end{mdframed} Apply this process iteratively to the bottom-right $(n-2)\times(n-2)$ submatrix can complete the block-diagonalization. \paragraph{Case 2).} If the first row of $\bA$ is zero, we can use a permutation matrix to move the first row to the last row and then proceed with the process described in Case 1 to complete the proof. \end{proof}

-From the block-diagonalization of skew-symmetric matrices above, we could easily find that the rank of a skew-symmetric matrix is even.
-And we could prove the determinant of skew-symmetric with even order is nonnegative as follows. \begin{lemma}[Even Skew-Symmetric Determinant] For skew-symmetric matrix $\bA\in \real^{n\times n}$ be a skew-symmetric matrix.
-If $n$ is even, then $\det(\bA)\geq 0$. \end{lemma} \begin{proof}[of Lemma~\ref{lemma:skew-symmetric-determinant-even}] By Theorem~\ref{theorem:skew-block-diagonalization_theorem}, we could block-diagonalize $\bA = \bZ\bD\bZ^\top$, resulting in $ \det(\bA) = \det(\bZ\bD\bZ^\top) = \det(\bZ)^2 \det(\bD) \geq 0. $ This completes the proof. \end{proof}
+The block-diagonalization of skew-symmetric matrices, as discussed earlier, demonstrates that the rank of a skew-symmetric matrix is always even.
+Moreover, we can prove that the determinant of a skew-symmetric matrix of even order is nonnegative, as stated in the following lemma: \begin{lemma}[Even skew-symmetric determinant] Let $\bA\in \real^{n\times n}$ be a skew-symmetric matrix.
+If $n$ is even, then $\det(\bA)\geq 0$. \end{lemma} \begin{proof}[of Lemma~\ref{lemma:skew-symmetric-determinant-even}] Applying Theorem~\ref{theorem:skew-block-diagonalization_theorem}, $\bA$ can be block-diagonalized as $\bA = \bZ\bD\bZ^\top$, resulting in $ \det(\bA) = \det(\bZ\bD\bZ^\top) = \det(\bZ)^2 \det(\bD) \geq 0. $ This completes the proof. \end{proof}